 - Stir in bananas and vanilla, then stir in the salt and cinnamon.
 Lastly, stir in the flour, just until combined.

 - Add baking soda to hot water, stir to mix, and then mix briefly into batter until it is evenly distributed.
 Spread batter into the greased loaf pan.

 - Sprinkle with cinnamon and swirl with a toothpick or the tip of a butter knife for a pretty marbled effect.

 - Bake for 60 to 65 minutes.
 Be sure to check that the bread is done baking by inserting a toothpick in the top.
 It should come out clean.
 Let the bread cool in the loaf pan for 5 minutes, then transfer it to a wire rack to cool for 30 minutes before slicing.

-- I love baking bread in my Le Creuset stoneware loaf pan so much that it deserves a mention.
+Loaf pan recommendations: I love baking bread in my Le Creuset stoneware loaf pan so much that it deserves a mention.
 I also adore my new turquoise Fiesta stoneware loaf pan.
 Both are non-toxic, heat evenly and clean easily.
 Highly recommended!